Rape culture: National protest

 On 14 February 2012, the One Billion Rising campaign was launched globally.
 Its aims were to raise awareness of violence against women, to inspire action for justice and to promote gender equality.
 The 'billion' in the campaign's title refers to the UN statistic that one in three women will be raped or beaten in their lifetime: approximately one billion women and girls.
 Many African countries were involved in the campaign, including the Democratic Republic of Congo, the Gambia, Kenya, Nigeria, Sudan, Somalia, South Africa, Swaziland (now Eswatini) and Zimbabwe.
 Often cited as one of the most dangerous places in the world to be a woman, South Africa's statistics for rape and gender-based violence galvanized thousands of South Africans to rise in support of the campaign at a range of events and through various media since the campaign's inception.

 On 6 August 2016, four women staged a silent protest at the IEC results announcement ceremony.
 The protesters said that they could not be silent given the rape and gender-based violence in South Africa.
-Even though President Jacob Zuma was acquitted of the charges, the young protesters says that an acquittal does not mean the president is innocent due to the failure of the legal system.
+Even though President Jacob Zuma was acquitted of the charges, the young protesters say that an acquittal does not mean the president is innocent due to the failure of the legal system.

 Cultural values

 Cultural values stemming from traditional practices still influence South African rape culture.
 Ukuthwala, also known as "wife abduction", is a traditional marriage practice in which a man kidnaps a young woman with the intent of convincing the girl and her family to agree to the marriage.
 Another belief, kusasa fumbi or sexual cleansing, is the idea that having sex cleans the body, specifically from illnesses.
-A more specific type cleaning would be virgin cleansing, which is the belief that having sex with a virgin will eliminate deadly diseases such HIV/AIDS.
+A more specific type cleaning would be virgin cleansing, which is the belief that having sex with a virgin will eliminate deadly diseases such as HIV/AIDS.
 Kusasa fumbi is a reflection of the indigenous medical views of the country.